gravitational/teleport/rfd/00xx-ec2-tags.md

 In order to use this feature, instance tags in metadata must be enabled for the instance.
 Instance tags in metadata can be enabled/disabled when launching a new instance; they can also be toggled for an existing instance via `Actions > Instance settings > Allow tags in instance metadata` in the management console or with the `modify-instance-metadata-options` command in the AWS CLI.
 See the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#allow-access-to-tags-in-IMDS) for more details.

+Note: Some instance types (specifically non-[Nitro](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)) [do not propagate tag updates until after a restart](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#work-with-tags-in-IMDS).
+This will need to be mentioned in the documentation.

 ### Throttling
 AWS applies [per-instance throttling to instance metadata requests](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html#instancedata-throttling).
 Each instance can have at most 50 tags, so with one request to fetch all tag keys and up to 50 requests to fetch tag values, Teleport only needs to make at most 51 instance metadata requests per hour, which should not have throttling issues.

 ### Special Tags

-#### `Hostname`
+#### `TeleportHostname`

 When a Teleport process is created, it will check if it is running in an EC2 instance.
-If it is, and the instance has the tag `Hostname` with a nonempty value, the process will use that value as the node's hostname, overriding the hostname provided in the config.
+If it is, and the instance has the tag `TeleportHostname` with a nonempty value, the process will use that value as the node's hostname, overriding the hostname provided in the config.